ComposersLearn

 Last updated

 Brahms had high expectations for himself and destroyed any composition he thought wasn’t good enough.
 He wrote symphonies, concertos, chamber music, and piano music throughout his career.
-In this article, you’ll learn some of the most interesting facts about this great man.

 1. He Was a Child Prodigy